dib-lab/2022-dominating-set-differential-abundance-example/README.md

     It's a csv file with the columns `sample` and `var`.
     The `sample` column records the basename of your sample, minus the suffix `_R*.fq.gz`.
     The `var` column records the two-level variable that will be compared between samples.

     b.
 Next, you'll need to place your own paired-end fastq files in the `inputs/mgx_raw` folder.
     The files must be named with the same sample basename as is indicated in `inputs/metadata.csv` and must end with `_R*.fq.gz`.

     c.
 Lastly, line 54 of `scripts/corncob_dda.R` needs to be updated.
     This line encodes the levels of the `var` that will be compared, and these should exactly match the two names in `inputs/metadata.csv` in the `var` column.
     The base `var` (e.g. controls) should come first.
 2. **Updating the workflow to run a more complex model**: The only files that needs to be changed to enable a more complex model design are `scripts/corncob_dda.R` and `inputs/metadata.csv`.
 The metadata file should include all variables that you would like to include in your model, with each encoded as a new column.
 The `scripts/corncob_dda.R` file will need more substantial changes.
 We plan to add more documentation on this later, but in the meantime for inspiration, see [here](https://github.com/dib-lab/2020-ibd/blob/master/scripts/corncob_dda.R).

-Note we have not tested these suggested changes for adapting to new data...buy beware!
+Note we have not tested these suggested changes for adapting to new data...buyer beware!
 We think this is everything that is needed, but may have missed something.

 ## Future work